HMS Glorious: Norwegian Campaign

 She was recalled to the Home Fleet in April 1940 to provide air cover for British forces landing in Norway.
 Eighteen Gloster Gladiators of No. 263 Squadron RAF were flown aboard to be transferred to Norwegian airbases.
 Eleven Blackburn Skuas of 803 Squadron, plus eighteen Sea Gladiators from 802 and 804 Squadrons were also embarked.
 Glorious and Ark Royal arrived off central Norway on 24 April where 263 Squadron was flown off and their own aircraft attacked targets in and south of Trondheim before Glorious had to return to Scapa Flow late on 27 April to refuel and embark new aircraft.
 Glorious's Sea Gladiators provided air cover for the two carriers.
 They damaged one Heinkel He 111 bomber on a reconnaissance mission.
 Before departing she transferred four serviceable Skuas to Ark Royal.
 She returned on 1 May, but had been unable to load many new aircraft because of poor weather.
 Only a dozen Swordfish of 823 Squadron, three Skuas and one Blackburn Roc managed to be flown aboard.
 The task force was under heavy air attack by the Luftwaffe all day and was withdrawn that evening.
-One Junkers Ju 87 Stuka dive bomber was shot down after it dropped its bomb by the Sea Gladiators on patrol.Glorious returned on 18 May with six Supermarine Walrus amphibious flying boats of 701 Squadron and 18 Hawker Hurricanes of No. 46 Squadron RAF.
+One Junkers Ju 87 Stuka dive bomber was shot down after it dropped its bomb by the Sea Gladiators on patrol.Glorious returned on 18 May with six Supermarine Walrus flying boats of 701 Squadron and 18 Hawker Hurricanes of No. 46 Squadron RAF.
 The latter aircraft had been loaded aboard by crane.
-The Walruses were quickly flown off to Harstad, but the airfield at Skånland was not yet ready for the Hurricanes and they were still aboard when Glorious returned to Scapa on 21 May.
+The Walruses were quickly flown off to Harstad, but the airfield in Skånland was not yet ready for the Hurricanes and they were still aboard when Glorious returned to Scapa on 21 May.
 Glorious came back to the Narvik area on 26 May and the Hurricanes were quickly flown off.

 Even this success proved ephemeral and British forces were ordered to withdraw a few days later.
 The evacuation (Operation Alphabet) began in the north on the night of 3/4 June and Glorious arrived off the coast on 2 June to provide support, although she only carried nine Sea Gladiators of 802 and six Swordfish from 823 Squadrons for self-defence as it was hoped to evacuate the RAF fighters if at all possible.
-Ten Gladiators of 263 Squadron were flown aboard during the afternoon of 7 June and the Hurricanes of 46 Squadron were landed without significant problems in the early evening despite having a much higher landing speed than the biplanes.
+Ten Gladiators of 263 Squadron were flown aboard from their base at Bardufoss during the afternoon of 7 June and the Hurricanes of 46 Squadron were landed without significant problems in the early evening despite having a much higher landing speed than the biplanes.
 These had been flown off from land bases to keep them from being destroyed in the evacuation after the pilots discovered that a 7 kg sandbag carried in the rear of the Hurricane allowed full brakes to be applied immediately on landing.
 This was the first time that high-performance monoplanes without tailhooks had landed on an aircraft carrier.